Nyke/Tussen Nature Reserve

-The Nyke/Tussen Nature Reserve (Nyke/Tussen naturreservat) is located in the municipality of Bø in Nordland county, Norway.
+The Nyke/Tussen Nature Reserve (Nyke/Tussen naturreservat) is located in Bø Municipality in Nordland county, Norway.

-The nature reserve lies north of the Nykvåg/Nykan Nature Reserve and south of the Frugga Nature Reserve, and it includes a pebble beach between Nykvåg and Hovden.
+The nature reserve lies north of the Nykvåg/Nykan Nature Reserve and south of the Frugga Nature Reserve, and it includes a pebble beach between the villages of Nykvåg and Hovden.
 The reserve covers an area of 168.9 ha, of which 132.8 ha is sea.
 The area is protected in order to safeguard one of the largest and geomorphologically best-formed pebble beaches in Nordland.
 The nature reserve was established on December 6, 2002.